jquery/learn.jquery.com/CONTRIBUTING.md

-But if you think you're part of the second group, and have had trouble participating in open source because of a lack of comfort with the tools, **you're still welcome**!.
+But if you think you're part of the second group, and have had trouble participating in open source because of a lack of comfort with the tools, **you're still welcome**!
 Beyond providing a resource for learning jQuery, a major goal of this site is to provide an encouraging environment for you to develop these skills, while still making a contribution that matters.
 Many people think that the only way to get involved with a programming project like